AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. py:function:: pre_build_commands() -> None

    This is similar to :func:`commands`, except that it is run *prior to the current package being built*.
-   See :ref:`pre build commands` for more details.
+   See :ref:`pre-build-commands` for more details.

    .. code-block:: python